petermp79/coding-challenges/README.md

 # codingtests

-This repo keeps track of solutions to coding test problems that I worked on to prepare for interviews.
-I hope it will be useful to you.
+This repo keeps track of solutions to coding test problems that a Facebook recruiter suggested me to work on to prepare for Facebook interviews.
+I hope you will find them useful to you.

 I know coding test is suck and favors people who just gets out of school, but most companies are requiring as a measure of skills.
-Some even religiously and rigidly believe in it to help them recruit the best candidates.
-People who were graduating from school prior to 2010 may find coding tests as their career killer, as they were trained not to memorize, but able to perform research on demand.
+Some even religiously believe coding test will help them recruit the best candidates.
+People who were graduating from school prior to 2010 may find coding tests as their career killer, as they were trained not to memorize, but to be able to perform research on demand and to innovate.
+I think coding test initially applied by big tech companies for recruiting students from University, which I think makes sense as students often spend day-in and day-out to do tests or practice coding tests.
+Eventually, they apply it to every software candidate across the board, which I think is super-stupid.

 Most of the tests are from LEETCODE site.
 Just a few of them are from other websites.
 You may find my comments in the code useful for helping you to follow the algorithms used for